azotheblue/blog/_posts/2024-01-29-Blue-Team-Dive.md

 excerpt_separator: <!--more-->
 ---

 Go Blue Team!
-But what does that mean exactally???
+But what does that mean exactly???

 ## WHATS IN A BLUE TEAM?